-Wooden Dummy Training
+Wooden Dummy Training Videos

-Will it hurt…?
+…will it hurt…?

 The Wooden Dummy (Chinese 木人樁, pinyin “Mu ren zhuang”) literally means “a piece of log looking like a human” and its purpose in life is to serve you.
 As tough as you want to go.

+Why training with a Wooden Dummy.
 The out-of-discussion advantage of the Wooden Dummy is to share with you the real meaning of sparring: on the one hand it’s you, throwing fists and techniques to him, trying not to think about pain; on the other hand it’s him, standing immobile, same expression, never getting tired of being punched and hit.
 This is the real and ultimate exchange in learning between you two: being able to maintain that Martial Spirit throughout the whole match, even if it hurts, because you don’t want your opponent to gain confidence and think he is close to causing you pain.

 The Wooden dummy is the best mate for serving this purpose, and it won’t ever say “no” to your hits.

-Limits of Wooden Dummy.
+Limits of a Wooden Dummy.

-Technically speaking, Wooden Dummy can offer the Martial Artist the ability to perform a limited set of techniques, and the reason is simple: it doesn’t move: his arms are motionless, his leg too, and the main log just oscillates when hit.
+Technically speaking, the Wooden Dummy can offer the Martial Artist the ability to perform a limited set of techniques, and the reason is simple: it doesn’t move: his arms are motionless, his leg too, and the main log just oscillates when hit.
 Of course there are versions out there that offer some degree of dynamism, but that’s way too far from a real human body.

 Why the Wooden Dummy then?